skrey/yellow-extensions/source/help/sv/how-to-change-the-language.md

 ## Single language mode

 The default language is defined the [system settings](how-to-adjust-system#system-settings).
-A different language can be defined in the [settings](how-to-adjust-system#settings) at the top of each page, for example `Language: en`.
+A different language can be defined in the [page settings](how-to-adjust-system#page-settings) at the top of each page, for example `Language: en`.

 An English page: